kmmiles/kmmiles.github.io/_posts/2022-04-12-why-you-should-use-tmux.markdown

 ## Updating tmux config

-This is my default tmux config.
+This is a reasonable default config.
 Write these contents to `~/.tmux.conf`.

 ```tmux
 # uncomment below to use `zsh` or your favorite shell by default